PHP-CPG/.github/profile/README.md

 ## Patched PHP

+We had to patch the original PHP interpreter to allow for the processing of constant strings.
+This [repository](https://github.com/PHP-CPG/php-src) contains our patched version which we try to keep as up to date as possible.

 ## Code  Property Graph

 Our Code Property Graph [repository](https://github.com/PHP-CPG/CPG) contains the code and tooling to convert PHP projects into a CPG.
-At the moment, we only support PHP Bytecode, but we plan to eventually create passes for PHP Source Code.
+We only support PHP Bytecode, but we plan to create passes for PHP Source Code eventually.
-You can create a docker container based on our Patched PHP interpreter and takes a project and returns a finished CPG.
+You can create a Docker container based on our Patched PHP interpreter, which takes a project and returns a finished CPG.

 ## Slicer